hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/schema-discovery.md

 `accounting_old_view`.
 The declared table and view (`client_tab` and `outst_payments`) are included in the persistence layer.

+All tables and view &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.

 ### Example #5 - Discovering Multiple Schemas

-The configuration includes a list of comma-separated schemas to be discovered:
+The configuration includes a comma-separated list of schemas to be discovered:

 ```xml
 <hotrod>